 Worst State for Unexpected Fees – Hawaii

 Fees can show up in surprising ways.
-Some states add small charges that, when combined, lead to big surprises.
+Some states add small charges that, when combined, lead to big surprises and significant additional costs for car buyers.
 For instance, you might see emissions testing, environmental impact fees, or “luxury” surcharges for higher-valued vehicles.

 States without Sales Tax – New Hampshire, Oregon, Montana

-Living in or buying from states with no sales tax on cars is a huge advantage if you want to minimize the final bill.
-States like New Hampshire, Oregon, Montana, Delaware, and Alaska traditionally stand out here.
-But, as with everything, there are a few catches:
+Living in or buying from states with no state sales tax on cars is a huge advantage if you want to minimize the final bill.
+States like New Hampshire, Oregon, Montana, Delaware, and Alaska traditionally stand out here, and are often considered affordable states for car buyers due to their tax advantages.
+However, as with everything, there are a few catches.

 Best State for Auto Insurance – Maine

 While auto insurance doesn’t affect your initial purchase cost, it absolutely affects your total cost of ownership.
-Certain states have lower average insurance premiums, meaning you’ll spend less over time.
 For instance, Maine consistently ranks among the states with the lowest auto insurance costs, helped by relatively low accident rates and fewer overall claims.
+However, not all states have the same insurance rates; some are much higher or lower than the national average.

 Some states see fewer accidents and claims, which translates to lower premiums because insurers don’t have to factor in as many payouts.
 Additionally, less congested areas often mean reduced traffic and lower risks, so insurance companies can keep their rates down